palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 A newsroom analyst partners with an ambitious reporter to extract a story.
 A bored developer posts a beautifully rendered but factually inaccurate graphic on Tumblr.
 A vendor with a cryptic name throws another lump into its billowing data furnace.

-And then, almost always, all of the focus, research and code that went into taming the source data is lost&mdash;discarded by the harried journalist, forgotten by the intellectually promiscuous developer, locked away by the monopoly-seeking vendor.
+And then, almost always, all of the focus, research and code that went into taming the source data is lost.

 The pathetic result: Every newcomer must repeat their efforts by crafting virtually identical methods for downloading, transforming and cleaning the data.
 And no matter how many analysts do it, the hurdles remains the same height.